Last Updated on October 29, 2021 by Michelle Ball

 Almost any school matter can be approached with these steps which can effectively educate the student, parent, and school, and help students win their disputes by reaching resolutions that work in the school or college setting.

-Student lawyer Michelle Ball helps students and parents with resolving school disputes, as well as assisting with expulsion, suspension, special education, sports, college and other education problems.
-With her office in Sacramento California, Michelle Ball can assist students throughout California, including in Roseville, Folsom, Rancho Cordova, Auburn, Lodi, Galt, Fairfield, Stockton, Modesto, Woodland, Redding, San Francisco, and many other areas.
+Student lawyer Michelle Ball helps students and parents with resolving school disputes, expulsion, suspension, special education, sports, college and other problems.
+With her office in Sacramento California, Michelle Ball can assist throughout California, including in Roseville, Folsom, Rancho Cordova, Auburn, Lodi, Galt, Fairfield, Stockton, Modesto, Woodland, Redding, San Francisco, and many other areas.

 Education Attorney for Students